dandalpiaz/bookmarks-startpage/README.md

-# Bookmarks Viewer
+# bookmarks-viewer

 ## Todo

+- Get users a link to the ext main page
 - Remove ul nesting
 - If folder is empty, don't print heading
-- Use query string to open specific folder
+- Use query string to open specific folders
-- Get users a link to the ext main page
-- Add favicons via Google URL
+- Add favicons (from local? via Google URL?)
 - Add linking.page user customizations

 ### Later

 - Learn extension writing best practices
+- Figure out how to publish the extension
+- Set up a donation button
-- check in Firefox (load temporary addon)
+- Check in Firefox (load temporary addon)
+- Rename to 'Better Bookmark Viewer'?